dcmi/dc-srap/docs/srap-profile.md

 `srap:dateRetracted` properties SHOULD be used to record the date on which the resource was retracted from publication.

-**srap:versionType**
+**bibo:status**

-srap:versionType MAY be used to encode the version of a work.
+`bibo:status` MAY be used to encode the version of a work.
 It is recommended to use the [COAR vocabulary](http://purl.org/coar/version/) for terms denoting the version in the lifecycle of a scholarly work.

 **srap:embargoDateRange**